University of Colorado Anschutz

-The University of Colorado Anschutz Medical Campus is the academic health sciences campus in Aurora, Colorado that houses the University of Colorado's six health sciences-related schools and colleges, including the University of Colorado School of Medicine, the CU Skaggs School of Pharmacy and Pharmaceutical Sciences, the CU College of Nursing, the University of Colorado School of Dental Medicine, and the Colorado School of Public Health, as well as the graduate school for various fields in the biological and biomedical sciences.
+The University of Colorado Anschutz is the academic health sciences campus in Aurora, Colorado, that houses the University of Colorado's six health sciences-related schools and colleges, including the University of Colorado School of Medicine, the CU Anschutz Skaggs School of Pharmacy and Pharmaceutical Sciences, the CU Anschutz College of Nursing, the CU Anschutz School of Dental Medicine, and the Colorado School of Public Health, as well as the graduate school for various fields in the biological and biomedical sciences.
 The campus also includes the 184 acre Fitzsimons Innovation Community, UCHealth University of Colorado Hospital, Children's Hospital Colorado, the Rocky Mountain Regional Veterans Affairs hospital, and a residential/retail town center known as 21 Fitzsimons.
 CU Anschutz is the largest academic health center in the Rocky Mountain region.

 The campus is located on a portion of the former Fitzsimons Army Medical Center.
 After the base was decommissioned in 1999, the campus became known as the Fitzsimons Medical Campus, or simply "Fitzsimons," and adopted its current name in 2006 after the Anschutz family donated $91 million to construct the Anschutz Centers for Advanced Medicine, which include the Anschutz Outpatient and Cancer Pavilions, and the Anschutz Inpatient Pavilion.